Get involved

 - Cancer Research UK (CRUK)/Association of Medical Research Charities (AMRC)

-See the Patient and Public Engagement and Communications Advisory Panel meeting papers for more information.
+See the Health and Social Care Data Public Panel meeting papers for more information.

 The FDP check and challenge group is a stakeholder advisory group which provides strategic advice to NHS England re: the NHS Federated Data Platforms programme of communications, engagement, and transparency.
 It was established in November 2023.